cgwire/kitsu/docs/getting-started-production/README.md

 It's your **Reference schedule**.

-On the drop-down menu choose **SCHEDULE**
+On the drop-down menu, choose **SCHEDULE**

 ![Menu Schedule](../img/getting-started/menu_schedule.png)

-On top of the schedule, you can define the start date (1), and the end date (2).
+On top of the schedule, you can define the start date (1) and the end date (2).
 Click on the box to open the calendar and pick a date.
 You can add your global man-days as on your quote.

 The **man-days** is the reference for your production.
-This way, you always have the information, without searching into your quote / contract.
+This way, you always have the information, without searching into your quote/contract.

-Next to each task type, there is a **md** (man days) that you can fill.
+Next to each task type, there is a **MD** (man-days) that you can fill.

 **It's also for reference only.**

-The number of **md** will **not determine** the lenght of the task type.
+The number of **MD** will **not determine** the length of the task type.
-For example you may have 50 days of budget for a task, 5 artists on the team, so the duration will be 10 days for the task.
-The lenght of the task should be 10 days and not 50.
+For example, you may have 50 days of budget for a task, five artists on the team, so that the duration will be ten days for the task.
+The length of the task should be ten days and not 50.

 It's a reminder of your contract/quote.
-You can also fill the **md** for each
+You can also fill the **MD** for each task type.

 ![Production Schedule](../img/getting-started/production_schedule.png)